equivalentideas/home/_posts/2014-02-17-approaching-principles-for-independent-archives.markdown

 While each of these examples have a clear purpose they also blur across categories.
 The more projects succeeding and failing with different approaches the better.

 Small projects are best positioned to engage focused communities.
-They should also be open, thoughtfully networked and encourge the potential for widespread access.
+They should also be open, thoughtfully networked and encourage the potential for widespread access.

 Striving for universal accessibility and trying to engage a mass audience are very, very different things.
 It’s easy for unfunded volunteer projects to stretch themselves too thin.
-A multitude of networked approaches, overlaping in time and well as topic, will reach the furthest.
+A multitude of networked approaches, overlapping in time and well as topic, will reach the furthest.

 <figure id="figure-4" class="quote">
     <blockquote>